7 min

 The Bottom Line

-Neither approach is inherently “right” or “wrong.”
-The best approach is the one you can stick to consistently while gradually improving food quality over time.
+That said, the best approach is the one you can stick to consistently while gradually improving food quality over time.

 Start Where You Are